 If you think you may not remain HSA-eligible for the required amount of time, you may choose to make a partial year contribution (maximum contribution divided by 12 months multiplied the number of months eligible) to avoid taxes and penalty.

 You can also make non-payroll contributions changes using the Contribution Center in your online account.
 This option allows you to make or change contributions on a recurring basis or one-time basis.
 Note: Contributions via the Contribution Center are made post-tax and can be deducted at tax time.

-Contributions to HSAs can be made by you, your employer, or both.
-All contributions are aggregated to determine whether you have contributed the maximum allowed (see above).
 If your employer contributes some of the money, you can make up the difference.
 If your employer makes a contribution to your HSA, the contribution is not taxable to you the employee (excluded from income).

 Individuals 55 and older who are covered by an HDHP can make additional catch-up contributions each year until they enroll in Medicare.
 The additional “catch-up” contribution limit is $1,000.

 If you turned 55 partway through the year, and had HDHP coverage for the full year, you can make the full catch-up contribution regardless of when your 55th birthday falls during the year.
 If you did not have HDHP coverage for the full year, you must pro-rate your “catch-up” contribution for the number of full months you were “eligible”, i.e., had HDHP coverage.

 You may have up to three basic choices if you decide to buy into an HSA: 1) an interest bearing account, 2) a Money Market Account, or 3) a Mutual funds account.